Skip to main content

 }

-Now A(i,k) is loaded once and reused for all j values.
-This simple reordering can yield 2-10x speedups on real hardware.
+Now A(i,k) loads once and reuses for all j.
+This reordering alone gives 2-10x speedups on real hardware.
+It’s the same computation, just friendlier to the cache hierarchy.

-elementa demonstrates that linear algebra code can be both efficient and readable.
+elementa shows that linear algebra code can be readable without being slow.
 The C++20 concept defines what matrices are, not how they’re stored.
-LU decomposition serves as the algorithmic foundation for determinants, inverses, and system solving.
-Numerical considerations like logdet and approximate equality acknowledge the realities of floating-point.
+LU serves as the algorithmic foundation.
+Numerical details like logdet acknowledge floating-point realities.

-Most importantly, this library enables generic algorithms.
-The automatic differentiation library builds directly on elementa’s Matrix concept, computing gradients for matrix operations without knowing the concrete type.
-That’s the power of concept-based generic programming: algorithms that work for any conforming type, today and in the future.
+The payoff for generic design shows up downstream.
+The automatic differentiation library I built (the dual numbers post) works directly with elementa’s Matrix concept, computing gradients for matrix operations without knowing the concrete type.
+That’s what concept-based generic programming gives you: algorithms that work for any conforming type, now and in the future.

 Discussion